nrfconnect/sdk-nrf/doc/nrf/libraries/modem/modem_slm.rst

    :local:
    :depth: 2

-The Modem SLM library exposes the AT command interface of the Serial LTE Modem (:ref:`slm_description`) for external devices over a serial interface.
+The Modem SLM library exposes the AT command interface of the :ref:`Serial LTE Modem <slm_description>` application for external devices over a serial interface.
 This library is for applications running on external MCU that is built with |NCS| and is connected to nRF9160 SiP through UART.

 Overview